WWitman/swagger-node-1/docs/slack.md

 ### Incoming WebHook" integration (Ticker-bot)

-Incoming WebHook integrations let you post data from an external source into Slack.
-Here's how our sample stock ticker integration works.
-In a Slack conversation, enter:
+Incoming WebHook integrations let you post data from an external source/service into Slack.
+For this example, we'll call a `swagger-node` API using a curl command.
+This API will then post a reply directly to a Slack channel.
+We'll call it like this...

-`/ticker AAPL`
+`curl -X POST -H "Content-Type: application/x-www-form-urlencoded" http://docs-test.apigee.net/slash/ticker -d "text=AAPL`

-You get back a nicely formatted response, like this:
+...and get back a nicely formatted response in Slack, like this:

 ![alt text](./images/stockbot.png)

-## Building the Slash Command integration (Text Reverser)
+## Part 1: Building the Slash Command integration (Text Reverser)

 Let's walk through the steps for integrating the "text reverser" API with Slack.
 We're not going to go overboard to explain how to set things up in Slack, but we'll give pointers to keep you on track.
 It's remarkably easy.

 ### Quick peek under the hood

 Take a look at the `swagger-node-slack` project.
 If you're not familiar with `swagger-node`, you can check out [the docs](https://github.com/swagger-api/swagger-node/blob/master/docs/introduction.md), and try the quick-start tutorial if you like.

 The key to understanding how the `swagger-node-slack` API works is to look at these two files: